MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/chunk-data/index.md

 ON
   AND trx.userid = ub.userid
 {{< / highlight >}}
  With this query we get `50` partitions with `~1000` users in each file or around `2` million transactions per file.
 This is a much smaller dataset that we can fit in memory (i.e. `Pandas`) compared to the `100` million rows we started with.
-For instance if you want to export the partitions as files for another job or workflow you could use:
+For instance, if you want to export the partitions as files for another job or workflow you could use:

 {{< highlight sql "linenos=inline, style=monokai" >}}
 EXPORT DATA